seanrcollings/scythe/README.md

 `scythe timer:create` - Presents an interface to create a timer based on project and task.
 Will automatically start the timer upon creation.

-`scythe timer:start/restart` - Used to start / restart a previously created timer.
+`scythe timer:start` - Used to start / restart a previously created timer.

 `scythe timer:running` - Display the currently running timer

 `scythe timer:stop` - Will stop the currenlty running timer

 `scythe timer:delete` - Presents an interface to delete a timer from today

+`scythe cache` - prints out the contents of the cache

+`scythe cache:clear` - cleans out the cache

+`sycthe cache:delete KEY` - deletes the `KEY` from the cache

+## Atomic Jolt
+Scythe comes with a namespace `atomic` for Atomic Jolt specific timers.

+`scythe atomic:standup` - Starts the timer for standup

+`scythe atomic:training` - Stats the timer for training

+Both of these scripts also accept a `--launch` flag.
+This will open the link named `STANDUP_LINK` or `TRAINING_LINK` in the config if they exist.

 # TODO